 I'm embarrassed to admit it, but the other day at the market I found myself asking, "What the heck is a ramp?"
 Apparently, it is not something you walk up instead of the stairs.
 It is, in fact, a perennial plant that tastes vaguely like a cross between leeks and garlic.
-However, it is really a type of onion, part of the alliums family.
+However, it is really a type of wild onion, part of the allium tricoccum family.

-Did you know that not only are these hyper-seasonal, wild spring onions available at the farmers' markets around America, but that you can also forage them yourself?
+Did you know that not only are these hyper-seasonal, wild spring onions available at the farmers' markets around America but that you can also forage them yourself?
+Foragers in the early spring in places such as North Carolina look for these wild plants every year.
 And thank goodness they're available in such abundance because these floppy green leaves are in high demand come springtime.
 So if you see them, grab them.
 Ramp season will be gone before you know it.

 Ramping Up Your Knowledge